NrgXnat/oasis-scripts/README.md

 - From an MR Session search, use **Options** then **Edit Columns** to include the "MR ID" column in your column view.
 If you are doing a PET Session search, include the "PET ID" column.
 If you are downloading Freesurfer files, use the Freesurfer tab from the OASIS project page, or do an Advanced Search for Freesurfers and specify the OASIS3 or OASIS4 project.
 Then include the "Freesurfer ID" column in your column view.
 - Download the resulting table by selecting **Options** then **Spreadsheet**.
 - Once you download a spreadsheet, remove all columns from it except for the "MR ID" column and save it as a .csv file.
 This can be done In Microsoft Excel by selecting Save As and choosing "CSV (Comma delimited) \*.csv" as the file type.
+- If you plan to run your data through a script, you may want to remove any entries for the "0AS_data_files" or "0AS4_data_files" subjects described earlier and download those separately into another folder.
+Those subject entries and session pages do not contain actual participant data but instead contain general .csv data files with details on the entire dataset.
 - If you save a file using Microsoft Excel, you must convert it to Unix format before using it as input to a script.
 If the file is incorrectly formatted, you may experience errors or download failures when you run the script.
 Instructions for doing this conversion are below.